 These allow staff to move and look around according to their focus and whether they are having conversations with other staff.
 They also tend to have wheels on the bottom, allowing staff to move chairs from their desk to other locations more easily.

 To keep your wood furniture from getting wet stains from coffee or soda drinks in the office, use fun and unique wood coasters.
 These coasters come with your brand name or state outline engraved on them.
-A unique touch for your business office design.
+They make for a unique touch for your business office design.

 Every office and workplace requires a lot more stationery than you’d initially imagine.
 You’d be surprised how many supplies your team will get through in the course of their day-to-day work and responsibilities.